ludavid15/myblog/myapp/src/posts/focus.md

 ## Why Can't I Focus?

 Although we may understand the importance of focus, being able to focus is another matter.
 How often do we pick up the phone to scroll social media, procrastinate on a responsibility, or really struggle through a chore?
-When the moment comes when we must choose to focus, instead something seems to get in the way.
+When the moment comes that we must choose to focus, something always seems to get in the way.

 In most cases, I don't think general laziness is to blame, but rather any number of deeper reasons, including things like a lack of motivation, self-doubt, anxiety, fear, etc. Rather than reaching for that pomodoro timer, take a moment to consider if there are emotional reasons why we're not feeling motivated.